 \subsection{Cosmological simulations}

 \paragraph{Simulator setup.} We use the CAMELS simulation suite~\citep{CAMELS_presentation, CAMELS_DR1}, a benchmark dataset for machine learning in astrophysics, to study multi-fidelity simulation-based inference in cosmology.
+The simulation is one of the most expensive cosmological suites ever run; a small fraction of the next generation are being run on the UK DIRAC HPC Facility with 15M CPUh.

 The dataset includes both low-fidelity (gravity-only N-body) and high-fidelity (hydrodynamic) simulations of 25 Mpc$/h$ cosmological volumes.
 The original inference task involves two cosmological parameters, $\theta = (\Omega_m, \sigma_8)$, where $\Omega_m$ is the matter density and $\sigma_8$ the amplitude of fluctuations, with mock power spectrum measurements $P(k)$ used to infer the parameters.
 However, due to the limited availability of both high- and low-fidelity simulations, we focus on inferring only $\sigma_8$ and treat $\Omega_m$ as part of the nuisance parameter.
 We found that attempting to jointly infer both parameters led to poor performance (expected due to physical $\sigma_8$-$\Omega_m$ degeneracy) even when using 90\% of the high-fidelity data.

 In this setup, low-fidelity simulations are governed solely by $\theta$ and the initial condition seed $u$, while high-fidelity simulations additionally incorporate complex astrophysical processes (e.g., feedback), modelled via four extra parameters.
 These high-fidelity simulations are significantly more computationally expensive—often more than 100× slower to generate than low-fidelity ones.
 Given these limitations, cosmological analyses often rely on conservative data cuts to exclude small-scale modes (e.g., $k \gtrsim 0.1,h/\text{Mpc}$), where simulation inaccuracies are most pronounced~\citep[e.g.][]{des_jeffrey_25,des_gatti_25}.
 Multi-fidelity approaches aim to mitigate such constraints by leveraging both inexpensive and high-fidelity simulations to improve the accuracy of cosmological inference.